Octobug/notes/programming_languages/javascript/nodejs/upgrade_nodejs.md

   - There should not be any difference of the code base between different environments.
 - For huge project, conservatively upgrade to a consecutive LTS version.
+  - Pick the latest minor version because it has the most non-breaking-change features and fixes.
+  - e.g, You're ugrading from `16.16` to `18`, and there are `18.15.9` and `18.16.3`, you should pick `18.16.3`
 - For small project with good test coverage, try to upgrade to the active LTS if you're confident with it.
-  A consecutive LTS version is OK as well.
+  - A consecutive LTS version is OK as well.
 - Environments:
   - `Development`:
     1. Switch to the desired Node.js version.